ux/parse-migrator/README.md

 ## Bad filenames

-If your application uses relations in its schemas, then the zip archive you downloaded from Parse has these stored with filenames in a format similar to `_Join:<relationName>:_<schemaName>.json`.
-Neither OS X nor Windows can properly handle colons in filenames, though.
-OS X converts these to forward-slashes when you unarchive the zip, preserving a meaningful separator.
-Windows, however, converts these to underscores (and generates several error messages in the process), which loses the separator, as both Parse and StackMob support underscores in schema and relation names.
+If your application uses relations in its schemas, then the zip archive you downloaded from Parse has files of the form `_Join:<relationName>:_<schemaName>.json`.
+Windows handles this badly, and some zip clients do too.
+We recommend that you rename these files after unarchiving to the form `_Join#<relationName>#_<schemaName>.json`

-We recommend that you:
-* Unarchive the zip file to a directory of your choosing
-* Open the zip file in Windows Explorer or another archive viewer to see which files were affected
-* Rename any affected files using a system-safe separator, e.g. `Join#<relationName>#_<schemaName>.json`

 ## Can't find the migrator script